Chapter 8 : Hogsmede

 "Where's your boyfriend?
 Did he dump you yet?"

-is how I like to start my Saturday mornings.
+Ah, now this is how I like to start my Saturday mornings.
 No lie in.
 No extra helpings of muffins.
 No fantasizing about James' abs.
 A couple of nasty, taunting Gryffindors is all I need.

 I glance along the table and spot Rose sitting a little further down.
 She beckons to me frantically, clearly eager to tell me something.

 I ignore the kid who threw the insult, but unsurprisingly that doesn't help anything.

 The whole pack of them laugh, and somehow the noise gets into my head more quickly than I had imagined, "He probably dumped her as soon as he got his glasses fixed and saw her properly."

 "And why did she quit?
 I heard it was because she's too scared to fly."